 The estimated mean biomass index has varied considerably since the early 1980s.
-The 2010-12 values have been stable at a relatively high level.
-The 2013 estimate is down from this level by about 15%.
+The 2010-12 values were at a relatively high level.
+The 2014 and 2015 estimates are down from this level by about 33%.
 Since 2004 the areas of high shrimp density are gradually found further east in the Barents Sea.
 The changes in distribution may be associated with influx of warmer water from the south-west into the Barents Sea.